lightvector/KataGo/README.md

 ### Current Status and History
 The first serious run of KataGo ran for 7 days in Februrary 2019 on up to 35xV100 GPUs.
 This is the run featured in the paper.
 It achieved close to LZ130 strength before it was halted, or up to just barely superhuman.

 Following some further improvements and much-improved hyperparameters, KataGo performed a second serious run in May-June a max of 28xV100 GPUs, surpassing the February run after just three and a half days.
 The run was halted after 19 days, with the final 20-block networks reaching a final strength slightly stronger than LZ-ELFv2!
 (This is Facebook's very strong 20-block ELF network, running on Leela Zero's search architecture).
 Comparing to the yet larger Leela Zero 40-block networks, KataGo's network falls somewhere around LZ200 at visit parity, despite only itself being 20 blocks.
 An updated paper is forthcoming.
+Training data and models are [here](https://d3dndmfyhecmj0.cloudfront.net/).

 Several promising possibilities for major further improvements are still being researched.
 In the next few months, I hope to conduct a third run that should surpass both of the previous two.
 KataGo also in theory supports Japanese rules self-play training, with a fully working implementation of those rules, *including* details like "no points in seki" and "bent-four-in-the-corner is dead even if there are unremovable ko threats".
 Many short internal test runs did observe neural nets trained with these rules behaving consistent with learning Japanese rules, but it was not fully tested, since Japanese rules training was turned off in later and longer runs to reduce the complexity of moving parts for the paper.
 I hope to revisit this and other alternative rulesets (ancient group tax rules, non-square boards, button Go) in the future.